Lab Achievements

 Awards & Scholarships

-Wasayef Bsharat, Ava Costa, Efi Mazis, and Michaela Reynolds received the 2023 Orpha M. Lutz Fund Scholarship from Montclair State University, recipients of this award were nominated by a faculty member.
+Ava Costa, Efi Mazis, Michaela Reynolds and Wasayef Bsharat received the 2023 Orpha M. Lutz Fund Scholarship from Montclair State University, recipients of this award were nominated by a faculty member.

 Mary Isaac Cargill received a grant from the Dean’s Office in the College of Humanities and Social Sciences (CHSS) at Montclair State University to support her research exploring autism stigma and knowledge among racial and ethnic minority groups.